 Imperfect is just the way this life thing is.

 But push back against the reality of your mess or your imperfection, attempting to deceive others or YOURSELF that you’re not a mess and you’re in a whole lot more mess.

 Growth mindset should be our personal goal.

-And growth and learning is just as much a reality as mess.
+And growth and learning are just as much a reality as a mess.
 (Unless we pretend there’s no mess, then there can be no growth).